 At this point in the backward design process, Fink recommended that instructors formulate a teaching strategy.
 A common strategy was to cover the material, assign and grade homework, conduct somewhat interesting class sessions, and give exams.
 What other strategy could there be?
 Fink defined a teaching strategy as a particular combination of learning activities in a particular sequence.
 In other words, combine and sequence the learning activities in a synergistic way to promote increased learning.
-Fink suggested three teaching strategies: team-based learning problem-based learning, and accelerated learning

-(Fink, 2003).
-After exploring the team-based learning concept, a decision was made to adopt this teaching strategy for the intermediate accounting course (see Table 2, Appendix).
+Fink suggested three teaching strategies: team-based learning problem-based learning, and accelerated learning (Fink, 2003).
+After exploring the team-based learning concept, a decision was made to adopt this teaching strategy for the cost accounting course.